Invoicing your work can be done in multiple ways. This is a crucial point when setting up a project's structure.

 Invoicing preference for a task or a meeting:

-- Billable: if you choose this option, tracked time linked to this task or meeting will be added to the budget spent and you'll be able to invoice the task/meeting to your client.
+- Billable: if you choose this option, tracked time linked to this task or meeting will be added to the budget spent and you'll be able to invoice the task/meeting to your customer.

-- Non-billable: this means the related time tracking of this task or meeting cannot be invoiced to your client.
+- Non-billable: this means the related time tracking of this task or meeting cannot be invoiced to your customer.

 Once you've defined all possible invoicing preferences, you can start invoicing.
 To do so, Teamleader Focus offers two options: either invoice your original quotation or create an invoice based on the project and your phases.

 You can find more information about how to invoice your project here.